ids-s1-21/project-TROUT1/proposal/proposal.md

     subtitle = "For properties in London",
     x = "Number of bathrooms",
     y = "Price of property"
-  )
+  )+
+  facet_wrap(~ `House Type`)
 ```

     ## `geom_smooth()` using formula 'y ~ x'

 ![](proposal_files/figure-gfm/simple%20analysis-number%20of%20bathroom%20vs%20price-1.png)<!-- -->

-The answer seems to be “Yes”, since the regression line does shows a
+The answer seems to be “Yes”, since the regression line shows a slope.
-slope.
 But there are still a lot of problems with this plot: 1.
-The data
+The slope
-seems didn’t fit the data well 2.
-There are too many Confounding
+doesn’t seem to fit the data well 2.
+There are too many confounding
-variables, the place of the property, the aera of the property, etc.
+variables, this plot could be showing area per sq foot increases the
+price, and number of bathrooms is correlated with a greater area per sq
+foot.
+To understand the influence the number of bathrooms has on price
+we will have to investigate further.

-Those are the problems we are going to solve in the following project.
+We will solve these problems in the actual project.

 If we really want to get the answer that “the number of bathrooms do
 affect the price of the property”, we need to do those: 1.
-Get rid of
+Remove the
-confounding variables (That will be the majority of the work we are
+confounding variables (This will be the majority of the work we are
-gonna do) 2.
-Show that there is a strong relationship between the number
+going to do) 2.
+Show that there is a strong relationship between the
-of bathrooms and the price of the property
+number of bathrooms and the price of the property